novoda/gradle-build-properties-plugin/README.md

 ## Adding to your project

-The plugin is deployed to Bintray's JCenter.
-Ensure it's correctly defined as a dependency for your build script:
+Apply the plugin from jCenter as a classpath dependency:

 ```gradle
 buildscript {